roostercoopllc/dSmarket/dApp/README.md

 ### dSmarket Mobile App
 Everyone uses a phone.
-The phone, and ultimately it's next wearable, will be the way the way that you will be able to officially make your will known.
-For the sake of this hackathon, the interaction vector will be through a mobile app.
+The phone, and ultimately it's next wearable interface/device, will be the way the way that you will be able to officially make your accept your jobs, publish needs, and crowd source recommendations for your best lifestyle.
+For the sake of this hackathon, the interaction vector will be through a mobile app on an android device.
+However, the device can be deployed on android, ios, and through any browser.

 Utilizing the [Flutter](https://flutter.dev/) framework, the development team can deploy for iOS, Android and Web Utilizing the same codebase.
 Big thanks to Bhaskar for the layout on how to use [Flutter with Metamask](https://dev.to/bhaskardutta/building-with-flutter-and-metamask-8h5).